aws-samples/aws-secure-environment-accelerator/docs/installation/v150-Upgrade.md

   - you can change your IP address mechanism for any vpc at any time
   - customers can mix and match IP address management mechanisms as they choose

-### Upgrade Caveat
+## 1.2.
+Upgrade Caveat

-- the script to assist with config file conversion and DDB population only supports single file json based config files
+- the script to assist with config file conversion and DynamoDB population only supports single file json based config files
 - customers that leverage YAML and/or multi-part config files, have several options:
   a) manually update your yaml or multi-part json config file to reflect the config file format for the latest release (similiar to all previous upgrades)
   b) use the config.json file found in the `raw` folder of your codecommit repo to run the conversion script